redbeard1083/bc250-performanceprofiles/README.md

 This is a simple script to adjust CPU and GPU overclock settings as quickly as possible.

-Full disclosure: I did use chatgpt to produce the menu script.# bc250-performanceprofiles Easy way to change performance profiles for CPU and GPU overclocking on the BC-250
+Full disclosure: I did use chatgpt to produce the menu script.

-Runnign the script from command line will present the following menu:
+Running the script from command line will present the following menu:

 Performance Options: